chunkypixel/atari-dev-studio/README.md

 ## Languages
 Atari Dev Studio includes the following programming languages:

-### batari Basic (release BB.1.1d.reveng41)
+### batari Basic (release v1.2 20012020)
 batari Basic created by Fred 'batari' Quimby is a BASIC-like language used in the creation of Atari 2600 games. batari Basic is compiled to generate a binary file that can by used on actual Atari 2600 VCS hardware via cartridge (such as a Harmony or UNO cart) or by using an Atari 2600 VCS emulator such as Stella.

-batari Basic is an external project and can be downloaded separately from [here](http://7800.8bitdev.org/index.php/Batari_basic).
-Further information is about this release is available here at [AtariAge](http://atariage.com/forums/topic/214909-bb-with-native-64k-cart-support-11dreveng/).
+batari Basic is an external project and can be downloaded separately [here](https://github.com/batari-Basic/batari-Basic).
+Further information is about this release is available here at [AtariAge](https://atariage.com/forums/topic/300856-official-home-for-batari-basic).

 ### 7800basic (release 0.6 Jul 13 2019 22:37:29)
 7800basic is a BASIC-like language for creating Atari 7800 games.
 It is a compiled language that runs on a computer, and it creates a binary file that can be run with an Atari 7800 emulator, or the binary file may be used to make a cartridge that will operate on a real Atari 7800.
 7800basic is derived from batari basic, a BASIC-like language for creating Atari 2600 games.
 Special thanks to the bB creator, Fred Quimby, and all of the the bB contributors!

 7800basic is included as part of this extension with many thanks to Mike Saarna (RevEng).
 7800basic is an external project and can be downloaded separately [here](http://7800.8bitdev.org/index.php/7800basic).
-Further information about this release is available here at [AtariAge](http://atariage.com/forums/topic/222638-7800basic-beta-the-release-thread/.)
+Further information about this release is available here at [AtariAge](http://atariage.com/forums/topic/222638-7800basic-beta-the-release-thread/).

 ### dasm (release 2.20.12 - 20191214)
 dasm is a versatile macro assembler with support for several 8-bit microprocessors including MOS 6502 & 6507, Motorola 6803, 68705 & 68HC11, Hitachi HD6303 (extended Motorola 6801), and Fairchild F8.
 Matthew Dillon started dasm in 1987-1988.
 Olaf 'Rhialto' Seibert extended dasm in 1995. dasm has also been maintained by Andrew Davie (2003-2008) and Peter Froehlich (2008-2015). the DASM team has taken over maintaining and updating dasm since 2019.